sbt/sbt/src/sphinx/Detailed-Topics/Testing.rst

       testGrouping := groupByFirst( (definedTests in Test).value )
     }

 The tests in a single group are run sequentially.
-Controlling the number of forked JVMs allowed to run at the same time is through setting the limit on ``Tags.ForkedTestGroup`` tag which has 1 as a default value.
+Control the number of forked JVMs allowed to run at the same time by setting the limit on ``Tags.ForkedTestGroup`` tag, which is 1 by default.
-``Setup`` and ``Cleanup`` actions are not supported when a group is forked.
+``Setup`` and ``Cleanup`` actions cannot be provided with the actual test class loader when a group is forked.

 Additional test configurations
 ==============================